Hello and welcome!

 I hope you like the gallery of items made by talented knitters, crocheters and stitchers with my BLUE MOON INDIGO products - great for inspiration!

-Find me at these venues in 2017 Edinburgh Yarn Festival 9th/10th March St Abbs Wool Festival April date tbc Highland Wool Festival 27th May Leeds Wool Festival 3rd June ......
+Find me at these venues in early 2017 Edinburgh Yarn Festival 9th/10th March St Abbs Wool Festival 8th April Highland Wool Festival 27th May Leeds Wool Festival 3rd June ......

 The Border Tart

 I'm Lindsay Roberts.
 Colour, texture and pattern are a source of endless fascination and exploring them in textile and paper art is what I enjoy most.

 I studied Textile Design in the Scottish Borders, then learned to spin and incorporated my yarns in woven home furnishings for some years.

 More recently I enjoyed a funded residency in India, returning with a determination to explore indigo dyeing and block printing and simple kantha stitching.

 This led me to investigate Islamic geometric design and I have since combined several techniques in a collection of cushions and hangings.

 I dye yarn and fibre with natural indigo.
 It's a challenging process and quite different to dyeing with acid dyes.
 You can read more about indigo here.